amirmallak/Style-Transfer-via-Multi-Scale-Feature-CNN/README.md

 4. A detailed explanation on how to run the code
 5. Content and Style images used together with its results

+The results speek for themselves, and they are truly fascinating!

 That's it.